 There’s no rule or answer to this question.

-You do not need millions of page views per month to make money blogging.
-I personally know a few travel bloggers who make a decent amount of money with not the highest traffic or number of social media followers.
+You don’t need millions of page views per month to make money blogging.
+I personally know a few travel bloggers who make a decent amount of money with not the highest traffic or numbers of social media followers.
 It all depends on how do you want to make your money and what to focus on.

 Blogging courses for new bloggers

 There are some courses that could explain everything more in-depth than I can in a single post.
 Unfortunately, there are way too many courses out there that simply can’t teach you much.
 Why?
 Always check who’s written the course.
-Always google their profiles to see if it’s worth your money.
+Always google their profiles to see if it’s worth your money as there are way too many scams out there.

-For instance, why would you trust someone with SEO if their own blog doesn’t even show up in Google if you search their name?
+For instance, why would you trust someone with SEO if their own blog doesn’t even show up in Google if you search for their name?
 Would you trust someone with branding on Twitter when they follow as many people as they’re followed by?
+Or an Instagrammer who kept using follow/unfollow method to grow their account?
 You shouldn’t.

 My recommendations for courses: